brksnmz/brksnmz.github.io/02_research.markdown

 ### Work in progress

 - "Collective and Individual Solutions to Environmental Dilemmas: The Effects of Social Trust and Institutional Quality." with Malcolm Fairbrother and Sergio Lo Iacono.
-(Under review).
+(Revise and Resubmit)

-- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom." with Sergio Lo Iacono.
+- "Limits of the Humanitarian: Liminal Legality and Socio-Exclusion of Asylum Seekers and Refugees." with Sergio Lo Iacono.
 (Manuscript in progress). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
 (Manuscript in progress). [pre-reg](https://osf.io/hbj5y){: .button}{:target="_blank"}